amiaopensource/open-workflows/README.md

 - [Videogrep](https://antiboredom.github.io/videogrep/): Searches through dialog in video files (using .srt subtitle tracks or pocketsphinx transcriptions) and makes supercuts based on what it finds.
 - [vrecord](https://github.com/amiaopensource/vrecord): Open source tool for analog video digitization.
 Includes a variety of virtual scopes.
 [Requires](https://github.com/amiaopensource/vrecord/blob/master/Resources/hardware.md) a computer running a recent macOS and Blackmagic hardware.
 - [XLD](http://tmkk.undo.jp/xld/index_e.html): Tool for lossless transcoding of various audio formats.
 Useful for error free CD ripping.

+## Publications

+- [ARSC Guide](https://www.clir.org/wp-content/uploads/sites/6/pub164.pdf): "The ARSC Guide to Audio Preservation is a practical introduction to caring for and preserving audio collections.
+It is aimed at individuals and institutions that have recorded sound collections but lack the expertise in one or more areas to preserve them."
+- [Describing Archives: A Content Standard (DACS)](http://files.archivists.org/pubs/DACS2E-2013_v0315.pdf): Guide to DACS, a commonly used set of rules for the description of archival materials.
+- IASA Publications: Comprehensive works by the International Association of Sound and Audiovisual Archives (IASA).
+[TC-03](http://www.iasa-web.org/tc03/ethics-principles-preservation-strategy) Safeguarding the Audio Heritage: Ethics, Principles and Preservation Strategy, [TC-04](http://www.iasa-web.org/tc04/audio-preservation) Guidelines on the Production and Preservation of Digital Audio Objects, [TC-05](http://www.iasa-web.org/handling-storage-tc05) Handling and Storage of Audio and Video Carriers.
+- [Sound Directions](http://www.dlib.indiana.edu/projects/sounddirections/papersPresent/sd_bp_07.pdf): An overview of audio preservation and digitization workflows developed at Harvard and Indiana University.
+Includes examples of BWF metadata profiles.
+- [The Video Guide](http://videopreservation.conservation-us.org/vid_guide/index.html): Good primary source for analog video and related technology.
+Originally published in 1981, permission [was granted by author](http://videopreservation.conservation-us.org/vid_guide/about.html) for free access/distribution.